fjcorona/spring-boot-user-endpoint/GUIDE.md

 ## _Update User_

-The update's case is very similar create one, we'll also receive the user data (name, lastname, age), but this time we'll also receive a parameter in the URL, which indicates the id of the user which we want to update.
+The update's case is very similar to create one, we'll also receive the user data (name, lastname, age), but this time we'll also receive a parameter in the URL, which indicates the id of the user which we want to update.

 Thanks to the `@PutMapping` annotation, the following PUT HTTP Request is available: [___`http:localhost/8888/user/{id}`___](http:localhost/8888/user/{id}).